Home - Bookapy Book Preview

 I changed the subject.
 “Come on, what is it you want to show me?”

-Col’s face lit with a smile.
+Col’s face brightened into a smile.
 “Oh, wait until you see this.
-It’s the most…” He stopped, before giving away his surprise.
-Instead, he grabbed my hand and pulled me onto the street.
-We almost ran to a car showroom where Col stopped and pointed.
-There, lit by angled spotlights, crouched the sleekest sports car; I hadn’t seen one for decades: a Jaguar E-type coupé, resplendent in British racing green and glistening chrome.
+It’s the most…” He stopped, realising he was about to give away his surprise.
+Instead, he grabbed my hand and pulled me out onto the street.
+At Col’s urging, we almost ran a few hundred yards out of the main shopping area until we came to a car showroom.
+Col stopped and pointed at the car in the main display area.
+There, under bright lights, crouched the sleekest sports car: a Jaguar E-type coupé resplendent in British racing green and glistening chrome.

 “Wow.”
 I breathed.

-“Isn’t it gorgeous?” said Col, sighing.
+“Isn’t it gorgeous?”
+Col sighed.
 “Do you think we could go in?”

-They wouldn’t want a pair of schoolboys putting their fingers all over their gleaming centrepiece, but I grabbed Col’s hand and we walked over to the car.
-Everyone must have been busy as we weren’t noticed.
-We walked around this vision of automobile pulchritude, staring at our faces reflected and distorted in the chrome and deeply polished paintwork.
-We peered over the driver’s window at the tan leather upholstery and polished walnut dashboard.
+I doubted the salesmen would want a pair of schoolboys putting their fingers all over their gleaming centrepiece, but they could only say no. I grabbed Col’s hand and we walked over to the car.
+Everyone must have been busy, as at first no-one noticed.
+We walked around this vision of automobile pulchritude, staring at our faces reflected and distorted in the chrome and polished paintwork.
+We peered round the driver’s window at the leather upholstery and polished walnut dashboard.

 “You like this car, do you?”
-A rumbling voice almost propelled us over the car in fright.
-We swivelled to find a huge bear of a man standing watching us with a crooked smile: a scar ran diagonally from his right eye to pull at the corner of his mouth.
+A deep, rumbling voice almost had us leap over the car in fright.
+We both swivelled round to find a huge bear of a man standing there watching us with a crooked smile; a scar ran from his right eye to pull at the corner of his mouth.

-I swallowed.
-“We haven’t touched it, sir.
-We were just admiring it.”
+I swallowed twice.
+“We haven’t touched it, sir.”

-He looked us over and we must have passed inspection.
-“Carry on boys.”
-He leant past us and opened the driver’s door.
+“That’s all right, boys.”
+He looked us over and we must have passed inspection, for he leant past us and opened the driver’s door.
 “Would you like to sit in her?”

 I pushed Col forward, speaking English.
 “Go on, Col, it’s your car.”

-“Go on, dummy,” I said, with a smile, the German sliding from me without thinking.
-Col frowned at me but climbed into the car.
+Mach weiter, Dummie.”
+The German slid from me without thinking.
+Col frowned, but climbed into the car.
 I caught a sour glance from the salesman.

-Col reached out and put his hands on the steering wheel and then grabbed them back into his lap, recalling the salesman’s admonition.
+Col put his hands on the steering wheel and then grabbed them back into his lap, recalling the salesman’s admonition.

 Col’s face was all question.
-I nodded and he put his hands back on the wheel, almost reverently, his gaze roving over the interior.
+I nodded, smiling.
+He put his hands back on the wheel, almost reverently, his gaze roving over the interior.

-“You can sit in her, too,” the rumbling voice told me, and I caught a hint of a foreign accent.
+“Do you want to sit in her?” the deep voice rumbled with a hint of a foreign accent.

 “Brian.
 Brian.
 Phone call for you.”
 A voice called out across the showroom.

 Our salesman raised an arm to wave his understanding.
-“Come on, out you get.
-Hop it out of here before the boss sees and I get into trouble.”
+“All right, out you get and hop it out of here before the boss sees and I get into trouble.”

 Col climbed out, a huge grin on his face and we scuttled back outside.
-He was practically walking on air.
-Col turned, his lingering gaze storing away this view of his dream machine and then we set off for home.
-I gave him space to savour the experience and walked silently beside him through the town.
+Col was walking on air.
+He turned, his lingering gaze storing away this view of his dream machine.
+I gave him space to savour the experience and walked in silence beside him through the town.

 “I got to sit in an E-Type.”
-Col almost sighed, still awed by his experience, grinning from ear to ear.
+Col almost sighed, still in awe of his experience.
+He was grinning from ear to ear.
 I smiled back, knowing I didn’t need to say anything.
 By the time we had walked back to Col’s house, he was coming down from his high – but, of course, the whole experience had to be recounted to Frau Schmidt.

-At Col’s house, our conversations at first were a cocktail mix of English and German, with frequent side trips into grammar and vocabulary with a rich admixture of Latin and French, both of which Col was picking up as we studied together.
-Col was keeping pace with my school work, despite his learning coming second hand.
-To impose some linguistic discipline, Frau Schmidt decreed we would alternate English one day and German the next.
-This worked quite well but did not prevent excursions into French and Latin (and to be fair, German on English days and vice versa).
+At Col’s house, our conversations were a cocktail mix of English and German, with frequent side trips into grammar and vocabulary with a rich admixture of Latin and French.
+Col was picking these up as we studied together.
+He kept pace with me except in Maths, despite his learning coming very second hand through me.
+To ensure some linguistic discipline, Frau Schmidt decreed we would alternate English one day and German the next.
+This worked well but did not prevent excursions into French and Latin (and to be fair, German on English days and vice versa).

-At school, I was still having some trouble with the bullies, but my seventy-year-old attitude sapped their energy.
+At school, I was still having some trouble with the bullies, but my seventy-year-old attitude sapped their energy, and they now left me alone.
 Even Abbott had not pressed our earlier, unresolved, shoving match.
-In contrast, my schoolwork improved dramatically, perhaps a bit too dramatically, despite my best efforts to hold back.
-My teachers were scratching their heads at my sharpened interest and abilities.
-By the end of the term, I was effortlessly topping the class and constantly reaching for something harder to avoid boredom.
+In contrast, my schoolwork improved, perhaps a bit too fast, despite my best efforts to hold back.
+I saw my teachers scratching their heads at my sharpened interest and abilities.
+At the end of term, I was topping the class and constantly reaching for something harder.

-Sitting at Frau Schmidt’s kitchen table one afternoon in December as we translated a section of De Bello Gallico into English and German, I realised I had no idea what school Col went to.
-I had never seen his school uniform or even any schoolbooks.
-He wasn’t at my private school.
+At Frau Schmidt’s kitchen table one afternoon in early December, we worked on translating a section of De Bello Gallico into English and German: homework from my school.
+I had no idea of Col’s school.
+I had never seen his school uniform or any schoolbooks.
 “Where do you go to school, Col?”

 “I don’t go to school, not since leaving Germany.”